QMeqGR/qm-maxima/README.txt

    The package is loaded with: ‘load(qm);’

-   NOTE!! _The code base is under very active development.
-Behavior related to tensor product states is being updated and the package behavior is likely to change or be in an unstable state._

    The ‘qm’ package provides functions and standard definitions to solve quantum mechanics problems in a finite dimensional Hilbert space.
-For example, one can calculate the outcome of Stern-Gerlach experiments using the built-in definition of the Sx, Sy, and Sz operators for arbitrary spin, e.g.  ‘s={1/2, 1, 3/2, ...}’.
+For example, one can calculate the outcome of Stern-Gerlach experiments using built-in definitions of the Sx, Sy, and Sz operators for arbitrary spin, e.g.  ‘s={1/2, 1, 3/2, ...}’.
 For spin-1/2 the standard basis states in the ‘x’, ‘y’, and ‘z’-basis are available as ‘{xp,xm}’, ‘{yp,ym}’, and ‘{zp,zm}’, respectively.
 One can create general ket vectors with arbitrary but finite dimension and perform standard computations such as expectation value, variance, etc.  The angular momentum <|j,m>> representation of kets is also available.
-It is also possible to create tensor product states for multiparticle systems and to perform calculations on those systems.
+Tensor product states for multiparticle systems can be created to perform calculations on those systems.

    Let us consider a simple example involving spin-1/2 particles.
 A bra vector in the ‘z’-basis may be written as